spryker/spryker-docs/docs/pbc/all/cart-and-checkout/multiple-carts-feature-overview.md

   - /docs/scos/dev/feature-walkthroughs/202204.0/multiple-carts-feature-walkthrough.html
 ---

-Sometimes customers need more than one shopping cart — for example, one for daily purchases and the other one for monthly expenses.
+Sometimes customers need more than one shopping cart&#151;for example, one for daily purchases and the other one for monthly expenses.
 The *Multiple Carts* feature lets you create and manage multiple shopping carts in one customer account.

 ## Creating and managing multiple shopping carts